 Tennessee artist Mary Button weaves together the LGBT uprising at Stonewall with Christ’s journey to Calvary in Station 8 of her LGBT Stations of the Cross.
 She shows that a chain of oppression that stretches from the crucifixion of Christ to police harassment of LGBT people today, offering hope for resurrection.
 For more about Button’s Stations, see my previous post LGBT Stations of the Cross shows struggle for equality.

 Despite the progress made, police raids of gay bars have continued in recent years, such as the notorious 2009 Rainbow Lounge raid in Forth Worth, Texas.
-June 28 is also the anniversary of the 2009 raid on the Rainbow Lounge, a newly opened gay bar in Fort Worth, Texas.
+June 28 is also the anniversary of the 2009 raid on the Rainbow Lounge, a gay bar in Fort Worth, Texas.
 Five customers were zip-tied and taken to jail, multiple others were arrested or detained, and one got a severe brain injury while in custody.
 The raid sparked an unprecedented public outcry that led to reforms.

 The history of the Rainbow Lounge raid and reaction is told in the 2012 film “Raid of the Rainbow Lounge,” directed by Robert Camina.
 He says it has “haunting parallels” to Stonewall.
 Emmy-nominated actress Meredith Baxter narrates the documentary.
 A video trailer is posted online.

+Saints of Stonewall who “performed the miracle of transforming self-hatred into pride,” pray for us.
 May the saints of Stonewall continue to inspire all who seek justice and equality!

 2015 book for teens: “Stonewall: Breaking Out in the Fight for Gay Rights” by Ann Bausum